psiphi75/SailBoatSim/AI.md

     type: [String: one of 'fleet-race', 'station-keeping', 'area-scanning', 'obstacle-avoidance']
     location: [String: one of 'auckland', 'viana-do-castelo']
-    realtime: [Boolean: true if it is to be realtime, false to run as fast as possible] }
+    realtime: [Boolean: true if it is to be realtime, false to run as fast as possible]
+    latitude: [(optional) Number: degrees.
+Initial value for the GPS]
+    longitude: [(optional) Number: degrees.
+Initial value for the GPS]
+    windSpeed: [(optional) Number: m/s.
+If provided, the wind will be fixed at this speed, otherwise a random wind will be set set.]
+    windHeading: [(optional) Number: degrees.
+NOTE: Wind heading is defined as the source of the wind, not where it's going]
+}
 ```